wpaccessibility/wp-a11y-docs/docs/topics/content/alt-text.md

 # Alternative text for images

 {: .callout  .alert }
-This content will be reviewed and expanded and maybe divided into separate topic pages.
+**Alert:** This content will be reviewed and expanded and maybe divided into separate topic pages.
 Related issue on [GitHub #105 Topic Alt text for images](https://github.com/wpaccessibility/wp-a11y-docs/issues/105).